rscova/lights_control/README.md

 # LIGHTS CONTROLLER

 This repository contains a ROS node for a House lighting control.
+The aim of this proyect is connect two machines running a roscore each one.

 ### Setup instructions